Chief Executive Officer

 Chief Financial Officer

 Dave is passionate about the success of the region and supports a small number of local businesses and organisations in both a commercial and volunteer context.
-He is married to Victoria, and their two boys will follow their big sister to high school in Richmond in the next few years.
+He is a Chartered Accountant and a member of the NZ Institute of Directors and of the Australian Institute of Company Directors.

 Commercial Manager and Company Secretary

 Richard was admitted as a Barrister and Solicitor of the High Court of New Zealand in 2004 following graduating with a Bachelor of Laws and Bachelor of Commerce (Finance) from Otago University.